isaac-ahlgren/zipa-testbed/README.md

 By default, the cluster project's Ansible scripts set up the testbed code so that it runs data collection at the end of its playbook.
 Noteworthy processes of the testbed code installation include:

 1. Changing the network interface in **main.py** and IP address in **zipa_sys.py** to be reflective of the Pi's IP interface and address
-2. Compilation of Reed-Solomon error correction C code using the `make` command under the **rscode-1.3** directory.
+2. Compilation of Reed-Solomon error correction C code using the `make` command under `lib/rscode-1.3`.

-Should the need of manually running the testbed arise, stop the ZIPA testbed daemon by running `sudo systemctl stop zipa-systemd` to terminate the service.
-Next, navigate to the **zipa-testbed** directory and use the installed `run` command to manually start the testbed.
+Should the need of manually running the testbed arise, stop the ZIPA testbed daemon by running `sudo systemctl stop zipa-systemd` to terminate the service when logged onto the Pi.
+Next, navigate to the `zipa-testbed` directory and use the installed `run` command to manually start the testbed.

 ### Changing modes

-**This section is currently a work in progress.**
+Changing from collection to ZIPA protocol mode requires at least two of everything mentioned in the requirements section.
+These Pi's also need to be on the same network to be able to communicate with one another.

+To manually change modes, navigate to `src` and edit the `main.py` file.
+Edit `collection_mode` to `False`.
+After changing this across the desired Pi's and on a computer connected to the same network, edit `zipa_starter.py`.
+Set `IP_ADDR` to the computer's IPv4 address and set `TARGET_IP_ADDRESS` to one of the participating Pi's IPv4 address.
+In `SELECTED_PROTOCOL`, choose one of the four available protocols above this field.

+Once set, on the Pi's `zipa-testbed` directory, issue the command `run` to run the testbed.
+These devices will be on standby for the computer to issue the command to begin working on the selected ZIPA protocol.
+On the computer, type `python3 zipa_starter.py` to begin the protocol.

 ### Sensors tested